Close Menu

 As the name suggests, the material is filled with air holes, and as a sponge, the metal foam can give rise to pressure and thus catch a part of the motion energy.

-Tests were carried out in 2016 already that proved that the material could also absorb the energy from a projectile when a high-speed rifle was used to shoot a cube of CMF.
-The projectile traveled at 835 meters per second, and with its 10.9 grams, the bullet was twice as heavy as the standard ammunition US defense uses.
+Tests were carried out in 2016 that proved that the material could also absorb the energy from a projectile when a high-speed rifle was used to shoot a cube of CMF.
+The projectile traveled at 835 meters per second, and with its 10.9 grams, the bullet was twice as heavy as the standard ammunition the US defense uses.

 When the projectile hit the metal foam, it initially formed a small crater, but the bullet then disintegrated into small fragments.
 In tests against conventional armor, a 1.5 cm thick steel plate was required to stop the same bullet.